 The Company considers environmental responsibility as an integral part of its business strategy.
 The Company established a comprehensive environmental policy that reflects all aspects of energy management and environmental responsibility, with the aim to reduce environmental pollution by installing sustainable energy systems which improve energy and cost efficiency, switching to renewable energy sources, and reducing its carbon footprint.
 Environmental factors are included in the investment strategy, due diligence process and the business plan.
-Over the life cycle of our assets and as part of the repositioning process, we seek to continuously reduce the potential environmental footprint.
-As part of this process, we conduct regular environmental risk assessments.
+Over the life cycle of the assets and as part of the repositioning process, the Company seeks to continuously reduce the potential environmental footprint.
+As part of this process, the Company conducts regular environmental risk assessments.
 Environmental due diligence and risk assessments include all aspects of environmental management, such as water, climate risk and waste management, energy efficiency, and greenhouse gases (GHG) reduction.
+The Company's efforts to reduce carbon emissions and generate clean energy support the United Nations Sustainable Development Goals (UN SDGs) for Affordable and Clean Energy (#7) and Climate Action (#13).